djagerif/comfort2mqtt/DOCS.md

 ## Installation

-The installation of this add-on is pretty straightforward and not different in comparison to installing any other Home Assistant add-on.
+The installation of this add-on is pretty straightforward and not different in comparison to manually installing any other Home Assistant add-on.

 1. Click the Home Assistant `My button` below to open the add-on on your Home Assistant instance.